Kreidersville Covered Bridge

-Kreidersville Covered Bridge, built in 1839, is the last remaining covered bridge in Northampton County, Pennsylvania.
+The Kreidersville Covered Bridge, which was built in 1839, is the last remaining covered bridge in Northampton County, Pennsylvania.

+It was added to the National Register of Historic Places in 1980.

+History

-In 1959, inspired citizens of Northampton County rallied for its preservation after it became known that the State Highway Department had plans to build a new concrete bridge in its place.
-Kreidersville Covered Bridge became one of the first covered bridges to be recognized for preservation by a committee of enthusiasts.
-In 1959, they formed a state organization called The Theodore Burr Covered Bridge Society of Pennsylvania.
-The society was named for the arched truss patented by Theodore Burr and used in the construction of the bridge.
+In 1959, inspired citizens of Northampton County rallied for the preservation of this historic structure after it became known that the State Highway Department had developed plans to replace it with a new concrete bridge.
+This structure then became one of the first covered bridges to be recognized for preservation by a committee of enthusiasts when those residents formed The Theodore Burr Covered Bridge Society of Pennsylvania, which they named after the arched truss that was patented by Theodore Burr and used in this bridge's construction.

 In 1960, The Burr Covered Bridge Society, together with The Harmony Grange and local citizens, influenced Northampton County Commissioners to accept ownership after the Pennsylvania State Highway Department restored the bridge.
-Kreidersville Covered Bridge crosses the Hokendauqua Creek.
-Its length is 116 feet.

 On September 30, 1961, state, county, and local representatives took part in rededicating the bridge, then known as Solt's Bridge.
 Kreidersville Covered Bridge was once known in the community as "Hummel's - Koch's - Solt's Bridge."
 They were names of families who lived near the bridge at the time.

+Architectural features

-Kreidersville Covered Bridge is a Burr truss wooden covered bridge.
-It is the last stop on the Lehigh Valley Covered Bridge tour through Northampton and Lehigh counties.
-There are seven covered bridges to visit and it is approximately 50 miles on the tour.
+The Kreidersville Covered Bridge crosses the Hokendauqua Creek.
+A Burr truss, wooden, covered bridge, it is 116 feet long, and is the last stop on the Lehigh Valley Covered Bridge tour through Northampton and Lehigh counties.

 The bridge was added to the National Register of Historic Places in 1980.